kahei-li/first-terraform-aws/README.md

 - modify setup to be scalable e.g. deploying 1-3 instances by variable input
 - variables requiring default inputs are currently doubled up in root/variables.tf and module/variables.tf to allow tfvar inputs.
 Could possibly be change to avoid repeats?
 - some resources currently share the same variables e.g. app ami/ api ami / db ami.
 This could be improved to allow resource dependant input customisation.

+- Use loops and count how many resources for stuff like subnets and availbility zones.
+To reduce lines
+- Explore common tags - use tags = merge{{"Name" = "${var.prefix}-vpc, var.common_tags}}